Drakeyves/PropulsionSociety-Live/README.md

 4. Add detailed comments for complex logic
 5. Write tests for new functionality
 6. Run tests before submitting pull requests
+7. Document any bugs and their solutions in READMEBUGLOG.md

 ## License